chef-boneyard/chef-rfc/rfc0001-resource-guard.md

   "Boolean-like" statements through commands such as the `test` command
-* Make `convert_boolean_return` default to `false` to provide for behavior identical to versions of Chef that did not have this feature, but make it default to `true` when used to evalute a guard via the `guard_interpreter` attribute to make guard expressions more concise and natural.
+* Make `convert_boolean_return` default to `false` to provide for behavior identical to versions of Chef that did not have this feature, but make it default to `true` when used to evaluate a guard via the `guard_interpreter` attribute to make guard expressions more concise and natural.

 ## Code examples
 The following examples demonstrate the intended use cases enabled by the change.
+Concepts such as inheritance are introduced in the examples which are explained in subsequent sections.

 ### Custom interpreter for script resources